pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 This matter has consumed the last month of my life.
 An colleague work once told me the not-so-nice part of being a litigator is getting stuck on a case you don’t like, because once you’re looped in on a matter, it’s very difficult to get off, and this is EXACTLY my situation.
 I can't imagine sitting through a 30-day hearing on this case, but I’d feel even worse if it just got settled, with all my hours, days, even years spent on it leading to an anticlimactic end.

 I felt like I was happily sailing on the peaceful waters of the East Blue, and just as my ship was about to enter the Grand Line, I got sucked into a whirlpool and stranded near the Faraway Land and its familiar, muddy waters.
-Cannons fired from the Faraway Land are probably the only things in this world that can still scratch my hull.
+Cannons fired from the Faraway Land are probably the only things in this world that can still scratch my hull, and last month, for the first time in years, an old itch crept upon me.
 I was too full of myself - I thought I could drift into these waters and navigate my way out with ease, but I was, once again, humbled.

 I guess it is time.